balena/go-vss/README.md

 # Verifiable Secret Sharing (VSS)

-Implementation of the [Verifiable Secret Sharing (VSS)][vss] in Go using Feldman's scheme.
+Implementation of the [Verifiable Secret Sharing (VSS)][vss] in Go using Feldman's and Pedersen's scheme.

+You can optionally choose Pedersen's share blinding by using the option `WithBlinding`.

-Note that this scheme is, at best, secure against computationally bounded adversaries, namely the intractability of computing discrete logarithms.
+Note that the default Feldman's scheme is, at best, secure against computationally bounded adversaries, namely the intractability of computing discrete logarithms.

 This package: